How to Start a Nonprofit in New York | 16-Step Guide

 Congratulations, you’re ready to take the first steps towards building an organization that will benefit your community and contribute to your field!

-Starting a nonprofit in NY is a rewarding experience, but working through the legal requirements can be confusing and overwhelming.
+Starting a nonprofit in NY is a rewarding experience, but working through the legal requirements can be tricky and complicated.
 We want to help you understand your state and federal regulations, what forms you need to fill out and in what order, and how you can start a nonprofit organization in NY smoothly and effectively.

 At this point, you’ll need to confirm what your nonprofit corporation structure is going to be.
 NYS defines nonprofit corporations as two basic structures: religious and non-religious.